Alice Anderson was Australia’s first female garage proprietor.

 In 1919 Alice purchased a block of land on Cotham Road in Kew, Victoria and opened ‘Alice Anderson’s Motor Service’.
-The garage offered petrol sales, vehicle repairs, a driving school, 24 hour chauffer experience and organised chauffeured tourist parties on interstate trips.
-It was an all-women business, and Alice employed approximately nine chauffers and mechanics.
-Her ambition was to turn garage work into a profession suitable for women.
+The garage offered petrol sales, vehicle repairs, a driving school, 24 hour chauffeur service and organised chauffeured tourist parties on interstate trips.
+It was an all-women business, and Alice employed approximately nine chauffeurs and mechanics.
+Her ambition was to turn garage work into a suitable profession for women.

 Her death in 1926 remains a mystery; one night she was cleaning an automatic pistol and shot herself in the head.
 It is still speculated whether the shot was accidental.
 Alice is a significant figure in Australian motoring history and her story demonstrates the experience of being a woman in the motor industry in the early twentieth century.
 This exhibition explores the life of Alice and her ‘garage girls’.